Renault Arkana review: A fuel-efficient hybrid SUV with coupe styling

-The new Renault Arkana is a stylish-looking coupe-SUV, but the French manufacturer’s other SUVs outshine it
+The Renault Arkana is a coupe-SUV, but it lacks much substance to go with that style

 About the Renault Arkana

-There are only three trim levels: Iconic, S Edition and R.S.
-Line.
-Standard equipment on the base model includes LED lights, 17-inch alloys, fabric seats, a seven-inch touchscreen with smartphone connectivity and climate control, while safety kit includes traffic sign recognition, AEB, lane keep assist and a rear-view camera with parking sensors.
+There are three main trim levels: Evolution, Techno, and Esprit Alpine.
+Standard equipment on the base model includes LED lights, 17-inch alloys, fabric seats, a seven-inch touchscreen with wireless Apple CarPlay and Android Auto, while safety kit includes cruise control, traffic sign recognition, lane keep assist and a rear-view camera with parking sensors.

 In this review

-- 1Verdict - currently readingThe new Renault Arkana is a stylish-looking coupe-SUV, but the French manufacturer’s other SUVs outshine it
+- 1Verdict - currently readingThe Renault Arkana is a coupe-SUV, but it lacks much substance to go with that style

-- 3MPG, CO2 and running costsHybrid model offers low running costs, but the Arkana is a pricey car to buy
+- 3MPG, CO2 and running costsEfficient E-Tech hybrid powertrain offers low running costs, and insurance shouldn’t break the bank either

 - 5Practicality, comfort and boot spaceThe Renault Arkana has a roomy interior and a big boot, so it’s more practical than it looks